 Like Solana, Cardano, Polkadot and Ethereum, Cosmos also supports smart contracts: self-enforcing financial contracts that run on blockchain code.
 When the code receives some input, like money, it can modify another section of the code and provide a service, like a loan or an insurance policy.

 You can also buy and hold ATOM as a speculative asset.
 It’s a cryptocurrency that trades on regular crypto exchanges, just like Ethereum and Bitcoin.
-At the time of writing, the 11th of November 2021, ATOM has a market cap of $7.5 billion.
-Precisely 224,379,539 ATOM tokens are in circulation.

 How to buy ATOM